 Come Out at Night

 The nocturnal insects spend most of the day well hidden in warm, dark, and damp areas.
 At night, the pests look for food and suitable mates.
-If German cockroaches are seen during the day, then the population within the structure is large enough that ideal hiding places are not available for all cockroaches.
-They hide in cracks and crevices during the day.
 They come out briefly at night.
 As soon as they find food, they eat it and then run back to their hiding place.

 German cockroaches regularly emit a foul odor as a defense mechanism.